eclairsinaporn/cordova-plugin-googlemaps/README.md

-# Cordova GoogleMaps plugin for iOS and Android (version 2.0 beta)
+# Cordova GoogleMaps plugin for iOS and Android (version 3.0)

 ==========================

+This is a fork of `cordova-plugin-googlemaps` which has the goal to optimize internals, so the application works smoother, faster and eats less battery.

 This plugin is a thin wrapper for [Google Maps Android API](https://developers.google.com/maps/documentation/android/) and [Google Maps SDK for iOS](https://developers.google.com/maps/documentation/ios/).
 Both [PhoneGap](http://phonegap.com/) and [Apache Cordova](http://cordova.apache.org/) are supported.